 The Council's single employer defined benefit OPEB Plan provides the opportunity to obtain health insurance, pharmacy, dental and vision benefits to its retired employees and their dependents.
 The year ended September 30, 2018 was the Council's transition year and as such, the Council implemented GASB No. 75 "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions".
-GASB No. 75 requires the Council record its actuarially determined total OPEB liability as well as the restatement of the Council's beginning net position balance for the year ended September 30, 2018.
+GASB No. 75 requires the Council record its actuarially determined total OPEB liability for the year ended September 30, 2019.